 The fair value of the customer relationships was determined using the multi-period excess earnings method (MPEEM).
 MPEEM estimates the value of an intangible asset by quantifying the amount of residual (or excess) cash flows generated by the asset and discounting those cash flows to the present.
 Future cash flows for contractual and non-contractual customers were estimated based on forecasted revenue and costs, taking into account the growth rates and contributory charges.
 The fair value of market-related intangible assets, developed technology, and in-process research and development (IPR&D) was determined using the Relief-from-Royalty method.
 The Relief-from-Royalty method is a specific application of the discounted-cash-flow method, which is a form of the income approach.
 It is based on the principle that ownership of the intangible asset relieves the owner of the need to pay a royalty to another party in exchange for rights to use the asset.
-Key assumptions to estimate the hypothetical royalty rate include observable royalty rates, which are royalty rates which are royalty rates found in available market data for licenses involving similar assets.
+Key assumptions to estimate the hypothetical royalty rate include observable royalty rates, which are royalty rates in negotiated licenses and market-based rovalty rates which are rovalty rates found in available market data for licenses involving similar assets.
 Developed technology began amortizing immediately and IPR&D began amortizing upon the completion of each project.
 During the three months ended March 31, 2021, all IPR&D projects were completed and transferred to developed technology, with a twelve-year estimated life.
 The fair value of non-compete intangible assets was estimated using the with-and-without method.
 The with-and-without method estimates the value of an intangible asset by quantifying the loss of economic profits under a hypothetical condition where only the subject intangible does not exist and needs to be re-created.
 Projected revenues, operating expenses and cash flows were calculated in each "with" and "without" scenario and the difference in the cash flow was discounted to present value.
 Inventory was valued at net realizable value.
-Raw materials were valued at book value and finished goods were
+Raw materials were valued at book value and finished goods were valued assuming hypothetical revenues from finished goods adjusted for disposal costs, profit attributable to the seller and holding costs.
+An inventory step-up of \$0.4 million was included in the purchase price allocation above.